ejnguyen619/hero-rise/README.md

 ## Combat

 Relive the nostalgic days of classic RPGs like **FINAL FANTASY** where the main player must progress by defeating enemies in a turn-based system.
-The player has the options whether to attack, use a health potion, or run away.
+The enemies become progressingly stronger as more enemies are defeated.

 ### Damage

 Damage is calculated by using a Random Number Generator (RNG).
-Choose between attacking directly or defending to make a counter attack.
+Choose between attacking directly, defending, or making a counter attack.

 ### Use Items in Battle